ntw3001/ntw3001/README.md

 ### It's me, Nick.

-I'm a fullstack web developer frm the UK.
+I'm a fullstack web developer from the UK.
 Kanagawa, Japan has for eight years been my residence and the centre of my power.

 I'm a graduate of Le Wagon Japan's webdev bootcamp, and am now focusing on consolidating my control over the realms of Ruby on Rails, HTML, CSS and Javascript.